kaishin/redalemeden.com/content/posts/2011-09-29-perfect-text-editor/index.md

   - macOS
 ---

-I started my career making mediocre websites with clunky WYSIWYG tools from Macromedia and Adobe.
+I started my career making mediocre websites with clunky <abbr title="What You See Is What You Get">WYSIWYG</abbr> tools from Macromedia and Adobe.
 Everything looked and felt horrible.
 But I didn't know any better.

 > "Ignorance is bliss." --- Thomas Gray